-- 11.1 Promote via publications, promotions and campaigns, an environment within the Association and on campus which is supportive of cultural diversity. - 11.2 Organise and run events of specific interest and relevance to international students. - Be a member of appropriate internal committees of the Association, including, but not limited to: - 11.3.1 International Cultural Council; - 11.3.2 Welfare Committee; and - 11.3.3 Education Committee. - 11.4 Chair monthly meetings of the International Cultural Council, ensuring that all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to. - 11.5 Take direction from the International Cultural Council on all matters relevant to international student members. - 11.6 Work on issues specific to international students at the University of Otago, including, but not limited to: - 11.6.1 Academic issues within the University; and - 11.6.2 Social and welfare related issues within the University and the wider community. - 11.7 Maintain a good working relationship to the OUSA Student Support Centre Manager and Advocates so that the opportunity to share information about academic and welfare issues of relevance to international students is available. - 11.8 Maintain a good working relationship with the International Office of the University, sharing information and ideas with them when appropriate. - 11.9 Maintain a good working relationship with the Administrative Vice President, proactively bringing issues relevant to international students to their attention, and, where reasonable, meeting with them on a weekly basis. - 11.10 Work in conjunction with the Finance, the Clubs Development Officer and the Recreation Portfolio Executive Officer to ensure the affiliation and support of international student groups. - 11.11 Perform the general duties of all Executive Officers. - 11.12 Where practical, work not less than ten hours per week.
+- 12.1 Promote via publications, promotions and campaigns, an environment within the Association and on campus which is supportive of cultural diversity. - 12.2 Organise and run events of specific interest and relevance to international students. - 12.3 Be a member of appropriate internal committees of the Association, including, but not limited to: 12.3.1 International Committee - 12.4 Chair monthly meetings of the International Cultural Council, ensuring that all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to. - 12.5 Take direction from the International Cultural Council on all matters relevant to international student members. - 12.6 Work on issues specific to international students at the University of Otago, including, but not limited to: - 12.6.1 Academic issues within the University; and - 12.6.2 Social and welfare related issues within the University and the wider community. - 12.7 Maintain a good working relationship to the OUSA Student Support Centre Manager and Advocates so that the opportunity to share information about academic and welfare issues of relevance to international students is available. - 12.8 Maintain a good working relationship with the International Office of the University, sharing information and ideas with them when appropriate. - Maintain a good working relationship with the Administrative Vice President, proactively bringing issues relevant to international students to their attention, and, where reasonable, meeting with them on a weekly basis. - 12.10 Work in conjunction with the Finance, the Clubs Development Officer and the Recreation Portfolio Executive Officer to ensure the affiliation and support of international student groups. - 12.11 Sit on the New Zealand International Students' Association (NZISA) as a member and maintain and fulfil the terms of the Memorandum of Understanding held between the Association and NZISA. - 12.12 Perform the general duties of all Executive Officers. - 12.13 Where practical, work not less than ten hours per week.

-12. Duties of the Recreation Portfolio Executive Officer
+13. Duties of the Political Representative